indabax-za/indabax-za.github.io/content/register/abstract.md

 We welcome submissions for flash talks (\~ 5 min), short talks (\~25 min), and long talks (\~40 min).
 If your abstract is accepted, we will communicate with you what length format works best, considering your submitted preferences and our requirements.

 #### Posters

+Posters are a great way to learn, share, and get feedback on your work in a helpful and friendly environment.
+The project does not have to be "done", in fact, it's probably more beneficial that your poster is on a work-in-progress project for something that you would like expert advice on.
+For posters, we also welcome submissions on a topic or interest that you are passionate about but may not have results on.

+Take the opportunity.
+You can also win prizes 🏆!

 Please view this video for an example on how to improve your poster design [https://www.youtube.com/watch?v=1RwJbhkCA58](https://www.youtube.com/watch?v=1RwJbhkCA58 "https://www.youtube.com/watch?v=1RwJbhkCA58") \[adjust the template to your own needs!\]